Kcraft059/Kcraft059/README.md

 ```

 So yeah, not much in fact 😅, but I'm learning things and having fun doing so and this might be the most important thing to remenber !<br>
-As of today I'm really proud of how far I've gone - I realize everyday how much I still have to learn.
+As of today I'm really proud of how far I've gone and I realize everyday how much I still have to learn.
 But looking back at my knowledge from a year ago, I only am more confident that with time I'll improve my skills !

 > I know this is a bit unusual for a Github Profile, but I mean, my profile, my decisions ¯\_(ツ)_/¯